Pay Per Click for Marketing Research

 When did you last get a quote for a new website, or an SEO overhaul?
-For a company of any size, it’ll cost thousands of dollars, will be projected to take months to complete, and in reality will end up taking closer to a year.
+For a company of any size, it’ll cost thousands of dollars and be projected to take about a year to complete.
 Once it’s done, you’ll be stuck with, or enjoy, the results for years.
 The point is, getting a new website, or paying a consultant to launch your site on search engines, is an important investment.
 Still, I’m always amazed at how little planning and research is typically invested in advance for site development and SEO structure.
 You don’t have time for testing?
 We say, you can’t afford not to take time for testing!

 What’s up with the typical emergency fire drill which seems to be associated with every SEO or website development effort.
 Why is it that ad agencies and marketing managers fail to understand that rushing into fires unprepared has cost truckloads of marketing bright spots their jobs?
 Today’s little barn blaze becomes tomorrow’s thousand acre forest fire.
 So if you’re an ad agency or marketing manager looking to develop a new online presence, consider adding several months into the process for testing.
 We guarantee that in the process you’ll not only get smarter about Search Engine Marketing (SEM), but will also come to learn some important facts about your online target market, which can even be applied to an Advertiser’s brick and mortar business.

 We propose in advance of any major site development or SEO effort to apply PPC for testing: 1) keywords lists; 2) website content; 3) alternative page design; and 4) conversion funnels.